 (g) Landscaping and required buffers.
 The requirements of Article III, division 8 of this chapter shall apply, except that the following additional requirements shall also apply to new development and to redevelopment that is subject to the requirements of Article III, division 8.
 Required buffers and landscape materials shall be depicted on all plans submitted for review.
+See Figure 12 for a graphical depiction of street frontage landscaping requirements.

 - (1) A ten-foot wide buffer shall be required along the entire parcel frontage of the commercial corridors, except for driveways.
 This buffer shall consist of trees as required by division 8 and shall also contain a continuous curvilinear row of evergreen shrubs not less than two (2) feet in height at installation.
 Buffers shall be kept free of debris and litter and shall be maintained in a healthy condition. - (2) Along the front of the principal building, a six-foot wide area shall be maintained between the building and the parking area or any walkway.
 This area shall be used for landscaping. - (3) Sod or ground cover shall be installed and maintained in a healthy condition.
 Only organic mulch shall be used, and the excessive use of mulch is discouraged. - (4) Because of the harsh environment of the commercial corridors, the use of landscape materials that are drought and heat resistant is strongly encouraged.
-Unhealthy or dead landscape materials, including sod and ground covers shall be replaced within thirty (30) days of written notification from the city to the property owner.
+Unhealthy or dead landscape materials, including sod and ground covers shall be replaced within thirty (30) days of written notification from the City to the property owner.